 The Russian Blue is a loving and loyal cat.
 It will usually follow its owner all around the house and has a very dense double coat.

-This double coat means that she feels soft like a teddy bear, but the Russian Blue has a double whammy of hypoallergenic secrets.
+This double coat means that the cat feels soft like a teddy bear, but the Russian Blue has a double whammy of hypoallergenic secrets.
 First, this breed sheds minimally when compared to others.
 Second, it produces less of the protein Fel d1 that is known to cause reactions in allergic owners.
-The fact that the breed sheds less is also great news for those that don’t enjoy grabbing the hoover every day.
+The fact that the breed sheds less is also great news for those that don’t enjoy grabbing the Hoover every day.

 The breed does not have any Balinese heritage or history, but breeders thought that the long-haired cats had a similar level of grace to Balinese temple dancers.
 The first Balinese appeared accidentally in the 1940s and was intentionally bred in the 1950s before gaining recognition in 1961.

 The Sphynx cat is well-known for its lack of hair.
 In the case of the Sphynx, lack of hair increases the breed’s hypoallergenic features.
 However, this isn’t always a hard and fast rule, as it is not the actual fur that allergy sufferers react to, but the glycoprotein that is found in saliva and sweat, Fel d1.